mcconville/blog/_posts/blog/2019-10-03-adventure-of-a-lifetime.md

 tags : [projects]
 ---

-It feels doubly lucky for me this month to fulfill a dream in traveling to Colombia, South America, and share a passion project with the [developer community there in Medellín](http://jsconf.co/).
+It feels doubly lucky for me this month to fulfill a dream in traveling to Colombia, South America, AND sharing a passion project with the [developer community there at JSConf Colombia, Medellín](http://jsconf.co/).

 I'm going to present some project work that visualizes the psychology of an artist's lyrics, while experimenting with an emerging CSS and Javascript technology known as Houdini.